-Comparison between the file sharing method of direct access by other applications and the file sharing method via file descriptor, is as per below Table 4.6-2.
+Comparison between the file sharing method of direct access by other applications and the file sharing method via file descriptor, is as per below Table 4.6.2.
 Variation of access permission and range of applications that are permitted to access, can be considered as merits.
 Especially, from security point of view, this is a great merit that, applications that are permitted to access can be controlled in detail.

-- File sharing method Variation or access permission Range of applications that are setting permitted to access File sharing that permits other Read in Give all applications access applications to access files Write in permissions equally directly Read in + Write in File sharing through file Read in Can control whether to give descriptor Write in access permission or not, to Only add application which try to access Read in + Write in individually and temporarily, to Read in + Only add Content Provider or Service
+File sharing method Variation or access permission setting Range of applications that are permitted to access File sharing that permits other ap- plications to ac- cess files directry Read in Write in Read in + Write in Give all application access permissions equally File sharing through file descriptor Read in Write in Only add Read in + Write in Read in + Only add Can control whether to give access per- mission or not, to application which try to access indivisually and temporarily, to Content provider or Service

-Table 4.6-2 Comparison of inter-application file sharing method
+Table 4.6.2: Comparison of inter-application file sharing method